ZaneHannanAU/xkcd-z-password/README.md

 A mini CLI is bundled with the package, providing some basic setup and functionality, as well as a simple test.

-Note that it does not use anything specific, and is decidedly short and generic to allow it to be made easily.
+Note that it does not use anything specific, and is decidedly short and generic to allow it to be made easily, accessible via `cd node_modules/xkcd-z-password && npm start`.

 The entirety of it is listed below.